JS-RML/ddh_hardware/README.md

 It should be the angle between the link and the x-axis, in counter-clockwise direction.
 For example, the following figure shows the angle of R0 link at -40°, 0°,  and 90°.
 ![various-angles](images/various_angles.png)
 If everything checked out at this point, you have successfully built and calibrated the direct-drive gripper.

-# Getting Started

-You have completed the assembly and calibration of the direct-drive gripper.
-To learn about how to use the gripper, lease proceed to the [ddh_driver](https://github.com/HKUST-RML/ddh_driver) for tutorials and documentation.